Compatible Time-Sharing System: Experimental Time Sharing System

 By July, 1961 a few time sharing commands had become operational on the Computation Center's IBM 709, and in November 1961, Fernando J. Corbató demonstrated at MIT what was called the Experimental Time-Sharing System.
-On May 3, 1962, F. J. Corbató, M. M. Daggett and R. C. Daley published a paper about that system at the Spring Joint Computer Conference.
-Robert C. Daley, Peter R. Bos and at least 6 other programmers implemented the operating system, partly based on the Fortran Monitor System.
+On May 3, 1962, F. J. Corbató, M. M. Daggett and R. C. Daley published a paper about that system at the Spring Joint Computer Conference. "[M]ajor portions of [the CTSS system were largely prepared by]: Mrs. Marjorie M. Daggett, Mr. Robert Daley, Mr. Robert Creasy, Mrs. Jessica Hellwig, Mr. Richard Orenstein, and Professor F. J. Corbató".

 The system used an IBM 7090, modified by Herbert M. Teager, with added 3 Flexowriters for user consoles, and maybe a timer.
 Each of the 3 users had two tape units, one for the user's file directory, and one for dumping the core (program in memory).
 There was also one tape unit for the system commands, there were no disk drives.
 The memory was 27 k words (36-bit words) for users, and 5 k words for the supervisor (operating system).
 The input from the consoles was written to the buffers in the supervisor, by interrupts, and when a return character was received, the control was given to the supervisor, which dumped the running code to the tape and decided what to run next.
 The console commands implemented at the time were login, logout, input, edit, fap, mad, madtrn, load, use, start, skippm, listf, printf, xdump and xundump.

 This became the initial version of the Compatible Time-Sharing System.
 This was apparently the first ever public demonstration of time-sharing; there are other claims, but they refer to special-purpose systems, or with no known papers published.
 The "compatibility" of CTSS was with background jobs run on the same computer, which generally used more of the compute resources than the time-sharing functions.

 Applications

 DOTSYS and BRAILLEMBOSS

 The first version of the DOTSYS braille translation software ran on CTSS and could output to a BRAILLEMBOSS braille page printer.
-DOTSYS on CTSS was first demonstrated on August 18, 1966 as part of a feasibility study where teletypesetter tape, in the form of news, was converted to Grade 2 Braille.
+DOTSYS on CTSS was first demonstrated on August 18, 1966, as part of a feasibility study where teletypesetter tape, in the form of news, was converted to Grade 2 Braille.
 The following month the feasibility of converting textbook information on teletypesetter tape to error-free Grade 2 Braille was successfully demonstrated.
 As MIT CTSS was an academic system, a research vehicle and not a system for commercial computing, two years later a version of DOTSYS stripped of CTSS dependencies for software portability was used on an IBM 709 at the American Printing House for the Blind to print the first braille edition of a book produced from teletypesetter input, only a few weeks after the ink-print version.
 The following year, on CTSS, a demonstration of printing mathematical tables in braille was shown.
 A short FORTRAN II program was written to produce a conversion table from inches to millimeters in braille via the BRAILLEMBOSS braille page printer.